China stocks surge on Xi-Biden meeting, pro-growth policies | Business

 China stocks surge on Xi-Biden meeting, pro-growth policies

-China stocks closed up for a third straight session on Tuesday, led by semiconductor and internet companies on signs of easing China-U.S. tensions after a meeting between U.S. President Joe Biden and Chinese leader Xi Jinping, while Beijing's latest supportive steps also lifted sentiment. ** The blue-chip CSI 300 Index ended higher 1.9%, and the Shanghai Composite Index added 1.6%.
+China stocks closed higher for a third straight session on Tuesday on signs of easing geopolitical tensions after a meeting between U.S. President Joe Biden and Chinese leader Xi Jinping, while Beijing's latest supportive steps also lifted sentiment. ** The blue-chip CSI 300 Index ended higher 1.9%, and the Shanghai Composite Index added 1.6%.

-China stocks closed up for a third straight session on Tuesday, led by semiconductor and internet companies on signs of easing China-U.S. tensions after a meeting between U.S. President Joe Biden and Chinese leader Xi Jinping, while Beijing's latest supportive steps also lifted sentiment.
+China stocks closed higher for a third straight session on Tuesday on signs of easing geopolitical tensions after a meeting between U.S. President Joe Biden and Chinese leader Xi Jinping, while Beijing's latest supportive steps also lifted sentiment.

 ** The blue-chip CSI 300 Index ended higher 1.9%, and the Shanghai Composite Index added 1.6%. ** The Hang Seng Index jumped 4.1%, while the Hang Seng China Enterprises Index surged 4.8%.